-The incident happened early last week at JFK Airport, a place not exactly known as a hotbed of etiquette, when American Airlines pilot Steven Trivett reportedly asked a group of TSA agents who were arguing outside a terminal to tone things down.
+The incident happened early last week at JFK Airport, a place not exactly known as a hotbed of etiquette.
+American Airlines pilot Steven Trivett reportedly asked a group of TSA agents who were arguing outside a terminal to tone things down.

 But his request that they “conduct themselves more professionally in uniform and not use profanity or the n-word,” didn’t go over well.

-One screener, apparently not used to being challenged by anyone at the airport, told him to “mind his own business” and then unleashed a barrage of profanity.
+One screener, apparently not used to being challenged by anyone at the airport, told him to “mind his own business”.
+He then unleashed a barrage of profanity.
 In the ensuing altercation, TSA agent Lateisha El, reportedly pushed Trivett and tossed a “full cup” of hot coffee on him, according to police.

 El was arrested and charged with harassment and misdemeanor-assault.
 Trivett wasn’t seriously injured.

 Complaints about the TSA’s manners are common, and they date back to the agency’s inception.
-The earliest mention of a rude TSA agent can be traced back to early 2002, when a Washington Post reporter noted that confrontations between flight crews and the then-fledgling agency were on the rise.
+The earliest mention of a rude TSA agent can be traced back to early 2002.
+A Washington Post reporter noted that confrontations between flight crews and the then-fledgling agency were on the rise.

-“The problem is that flight crews do not like taking directions from low-paid guards and object to the idea that they must receive the same scrutiny as passengers,” the reporter wrote, apparently buying the TSA’s spin on the the new problem.
+“The problem is that flight crews do not like taking directions from low-paid guards.
+They object to the idea that they must receive the same scrutiny as passengers,” the reporter wrote.
+It seems like he is buying the TSA’s spin on the the new problem.

 Ten years and countless incidents later, the American public isn’t quite as trusting.
 Just last month in a Congressional hearing, representatives griped about ineffective and rude agents.

-“We’re not cattle,” said Rep. Gerald Connolly, D-Va., adding that “barking orders” undermines the good work of the Transportation Security Administration, according to one report.
+“We’re not cattle,” said Rep. Gerald Connolly, D-Va.
+“Barking orders” undermines the good work of the Transportation Security Administration, according to one report.

-The TSA’s bad manners were also called into question by Nebraska Senator Ben Nelson, who last week introduced a bill that would stop the agency from enabling another rude checkpoint behavior: cutting in line.
+The TSA’s bad manners were also called into question by Nebraska Senator Ben Nelson.
+He introduced a bill that would stop the agency from enabling another rude checkpoint behavior: cutting in line.